Chinese Women

 Marrying a stranger

 There was an ancient rule of always marrying outside the extended family, you could not marry someone with the same surname even though very distantly related.
 In rural China one large family or clan tended to live together in one village; so this custom required seeking a wife from further afield.
 Families used to shop around for the best wife at the best cost for their sons.
 A family with many daughters were in financial trouble as they lose the work and income of the daughter when she marries hence the saying “There is no thief like a family of five daughters”.
 This rule had the repercussion that sons were preferred to daughters because once married, daughters would leave the village and could no longer help with her family's work.
 A bride lost contact with her own family and looked on her husband's parents as her own.
 Importance was put on the male line, so that even though you could not marry someone with the same family name you could marry a cousin if they had a different family name, this is because the male line was considered dominant.
 It was common for one family to inter-marry with only a few other families.
 The wife keeps her own family name on marriage, so there is no ‘Mr. and Mrs. Smith’ convention.
 The children usually take the father's family name but may choose to take their mother's name (particularly if it is an illustrious family).
-The traditional marriage law equally applied to the Imperial family, this forced an Emperor to elevate the Empress's family to influence, which proved a source of intrigue and revolt down the centuries.
+The traditional marriage law applied equally to the Imperial family, this forced an Emperor to elevate the Empress's family to influence, which proved a source of intrigue and revolt down the centuries.
 The Empress had most power when the Emperor died and she operated as Dowager Empress until a young heir came of age.
 As the Empress's family lost influence on the heir's accession, they would often desperately seek to keep the Emperor in good health.

 Once a betrothal had been made it was hard to break and the engagement could last for years.
 Sometimes people were betrothed while still very young even though they would not marry until many years later.
 In most cases the man would be a couple of years older than the woman.
 Officially the age for marriage was between 20 and 30 for men and between 15 to 20 for women.
 Failure to marry was seen as aberrant and officially discouraged.